2008–09 Pittsburgh Penguins season: November

 Mike Zigomanis led the NHL in face-off winning percentage through 20 games.

 The Penguins won their first six games in November before losing in a shootout on November 18.
 Rob Scuderi and Hal Gill were selected by Therrien to be November's alternate captains, taking over for Brooks Orpik and Malkin who served in October.
-On November 11, the Penguins returned to Detroit for the first time since the 2008 Stanley Cup Finals.
+On November 11, the Penguins returned to Detroit for the first time since the 2008 Stanley Cup Final.
 The third goal of Jordan Staal's second career hat-trick came with 22.8 seconds remaining in regulation, sending the game into overtime where the Penguins achieved a 7–6 victory.
 Malkin's 13-game point streak ended on November 18, during the streak he scored 27 points.
 Through November 19, the Penguins led the league in overtime games with nine of 18 games taking extra time to decide.
 Through the first 20 games of the season, Mike Zigomanis led the league in faceoff percentage and Alex Goligoski led rookie defensemen in points.
 After an injury to Marc-Andre Fleury, Dany Sabourin and rookie John Curry split goaltending duties in his multi-game absence in which the team was 5–6–2.
 On November 26, Malkin scored three goals for his third career hat-trick, three days later Sidney Crosby also achieved a hat trick—the second of his career.
 After the team's final game of the month, Malkin and Crosby ranked first and second in league scoring with 39 and 34 points respectively.
 Malkin also ranked first in the league with 29 assists, and was named the NHL's second Star of the Month.